Pack your bags!

 - Motion Sickness Medicine (Costa Rica is home to MANY curvy mountain roads)

-- Bug repellent (20-25% DEET for the Biome Tour and Nicaragua, DEET free is fine for QERC)
+- Bug repellent (20-40% DEET for the Biome Tour and other low-elevation trips, DEET free is fine for QERC)

 - First aid items such as neosporin, bandaids, etc.

-For most days at QERC – t-shirts, jeans, etc. Shorts are ok for sporting events, but NOT for other planned interactions with Costa Ricans or Nicaraguans.
+For most days at QERC – t-shirts, pants, etc. Shorts are ok for sporting events like playing soccer, but NOT for other planned interactions with locals.
 Clothing items will all be line-dried, so breathable, quick drying items are ideal.

 Costa Ricans dress more formally than North Americans.
 Plan to wear nicer clothes for trips into the city, church, and when we have guests.